yoctoproject/vscode-bitbake/integration-tests/src/README.md

 ## Running the integration tests

 First, follow the build instructions from the main README.md.
+You also need to setup the Yocto project folder by downloading poky.
+This can be done by running our `npm fetch:poky` script.
+It requires `curl` and `tar` to be installed.

 The npm script `test:integration` will run the integration tests.

 It will run VSCode in headless mode.
 Make sure to have installed the dependency: